Pest animals

 Who is responsible for pest animals?

-Land owners or occupiers must 'continually suppress and destroy pest species that pose a biosecurity risk' in line with the Local Land Services Act 2013 and the Biosecurity Act 2015.
+Land owners or occupiers must continually suppress and destroy pest species that pose a biosecurity risk in line with the Local Land Services Act 2013 and the Biosecurity Act 2015.

 Local Land Services (LLS) is the regulatory authority on pest animals with the Department of Primary Industries (DPI) and are responsible for the legislation for vertebrate pest control.
 It's Local Land Services' role to develop community programs, provide advice, assist land managers and participate in on-ground detection and control.